antmicro/kenning/docs/source/cmd-usage.md

 ## Testing inference on target hardware

-The `kenning.scenarios.inference_tester` and `kenning.scenarios.inference_server` are used for testing the inference on target hardware.
+The `kenning.scenarios.inference_tester` and `kenning.scenarios.inference_server` are used for inference testing on target hardware.
 The `inference_tester` loads the dataset and the model, compiles the model and runs inference either locally or remotely using `inference_server`.

-The `inference_server` receives the model, input data, and sends output data and statistics.
+The `inference_server` receives the model and input data, and sends output data and statistics.

 Both `inference_tester` and `inference_server` require [](runtime-api) for determining the model execution flow.
 Both scripts communicate using the communication protocol implemented in the [](runtimeprotocol-api).

-In the end, the `inference_tester` returns the benchmark data in a form of a JSON file extracted from the [](measurements-api) object.
+In the end, the `inference_tester` returns the benchmark data in the form of a JSON file extracted from the [](measurements-api) object.

 The `kenning.scenarios.inference_tester` requires:

-* [](modelwrapper-api)-based class that implements model loading, I/O processing and optionally model conversion to ONNX format,
+* a [](modelwrapper-api)-based class that implements model loading, I/O processing and optionally model conversion to ONNX format,
-* [](runtime-api)-based class that implements data processing and the inference method for the compiled model on the target hardware,
+* a [](runtime-api)-based class that implements data processing and the inference method for the compiled model on the target hardware,
-* [](dataset-api)-based class that implements fetching of data samples and evaluation of the model,
+* a [](dataset-api)-based class that implements data sample fetching and model evaluation,
-* path to the output JSON file with performance and quality metrics.
+* a path to the output JSON file with performance and quality metrics.

-[](optimizer-api)-based class can be provided to compile the model for a given target if needed.
+An [](optimizer-api)-based class can be provided to compile the model for a given target if needed.

-Optionally, it requires [](runtimeprotocol-api)-based class when running remotely to communicate with the `kenning.scenarios.inference_server`.
+Optionally, it requires a [](runtimeprotocol-api)-based class when running remotely to communicate with the `kenning.scenarios.inference_server`.

 To print the list of required arguments, run: